Overview of Our Programs

 Beyond the classroom

 Learning happens indoors and outside.
-We use the St. James City Park as an outdoor classroom and visit the James Memorial Public Library for books, research, and weekly story time.
+We use the St. James City Park as an outdoor classroom and visit the James Memorial Public Library for books and research We frequently engage in service learning by working with community organizations.
 Local guests share their skills so students connect studies to everyday life.
+Students plan outings to bring in more community learning, and go on frequent field trips.